inputlogic/mean-prototype/README.md

-# prototype
+# Prototype

-Project base for Node, Express, MySQL projects
+Project base for MySQL, Express and Nunjucks built with Node (aka: MENN)